If you need some motivation to start fixing a lousy credit score, then these six terrifying facts should help scare you into action.

 To check your credit report for errors, simply request a free copy of your report by visiting AnnualCreditReport.com.
 You are legally entitled to one free credit report from each of the three primary credit bureaus every year upon request.

 Bad credit is scary, but fixing your score might actually be easier than you think.
-To learn more about how you can improve your credit score, check out these other posts and articles from OppLoans:

 The information contained herein is provided for free and is to be used for educational and informational purposes only.
 We are not a credit repair organization as defined under federal or state law and we do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit.
 Articles provided in connection with this blog are general in nature, provided for informational purposes only and are not a substitute for individualized professional advice.
 We make no representation that we will improve or attempt to improve your credit record, history, or rating through the use of the resources provided through the OppLoans blog.